Social class in Colombia: Determinants of social classes

 The many terms for color still being used reflect the persistence of this colonial pattern and a continuing desire among Colombians to classify each other according to color and social group.
 These terms also cut across class lines so that persons at one level define themselves as being racially similar to those at other levels.
 The confusion over classification has affected most Colombians because most of them do not define themselves as being white, black, or Amerindian, which are distinct and mutually exclusive groups, but as belonging to one of the mixed categories.
 In addition to racial and wealth factors, Colombia's classes are distinguished by education, family background, lifestyle, occupation, power, and geographic residence.
 In Colombia, those of European, African, and Native heritage inter-mixed rigidly.
-This placed more of an emphasis of social class than racial identity, although race does play some what of a factor in Colombian culture.
+This placed more of an emphasis of social class than racial identity, although race does play somewhat of a factor in Colombian culture.
 Most of Colombia's population identifies racially as either "mestizo" (a mix of European and Native heritage) or Afro-Colombian (of African and either European or Native descent).
 Roughly seventy-five percent of Colombians claim to be of mixed heritage, while whites make up approximately twenty percent, with the rest of the makeup being four percent pure African descent and one percent native.